Skip to content

 Postgres StateStore + Migration

 SQLite works for single-process deployments but breaks under concurrent cross-process writes (ZMQ Level 2+, NATS Level 3).
-PostgresStateStore extends the StateStore protocol — switching backends is a topology YAML change with no agent code changes.
+PostgresStateStore extends the StateStore protocol — switching backends is a topology YAML change with no agent code changes, and no top-level civitas import ever references asyncpg directly.

-civitas state migrate <src> <dst> — dry-run by default, --execute to apply
+civitas state migrate <src> <dst> — dry-run by default, --execute to apply; lazy-imports PostgresStateStore from civitas-contrib civitas core

-Helpful ImportError with install hint if asyncpg not installed
+Helpful ImportError/ConfigurationError with install hint if civitas-contrib not installed civitas core (lazy-import pattern)

-20 unit tests covering protocol, PostgresStateStore (mocked), and migrate CLI
+20 unit tests covering protocol, migrate CLI DSN parsing, and mocked contrib import civitas core

 Zero-downtime dual-write migration ⏸️ Deferred — maintenance-window copy is sufficient for v0.4